sashadt/docs/docs/operators/drools_operator.md

 ## Configuring Rules

-For the Drools operator, you can configure the rules using any of the following methods:
+For the Drools operator, you can configure the rules using one of the following methods:

-- HDFS
+- HDFS Direct Deploy
-- Drools Workbench
+- CEP Workbench & Configuration Artifacts

-### HDFS
+### HDFS Direct Deploy

 To configure rules from HDFS, do the following:

 1. Write the rules in the one the format that is supported by Drools.
 2. Add this rules file to a folder in HDFS.
-3. In an application configuration,set the folder path using the following operator property:
+3. In an application configuration, set the folder path using the following operator property:

 | **Property Name** | **Description** |
 | --- | --- |
 | dt.operator.FraudRulesExecutor.prop.rulesDir | The path to HDFS from where to load the rules.
 If this path is set to null, then the operator loads the rules from the classpath. |

-**Drools Workbench**
+### CEP Workbench & JAR Artifacts

-Refer to &lt;Drools Workbench documentation&gt;
+Refer to [CEP Workbench](cep_workbench.md) and [JAR Artifacts](jar_artifacts.md) for more details.

 ## Setting the Expiration Limit for Events